td

 Stridor 651 - Auscultation Lesson

-Stridor is generated by air flowing through an upper airway that is narrowed or obstructed.
+Stridor breath sounds are generated by air flowing through an upper airway that is narrowed or obstructed.
 It occurs in 10-20% of extubated patients.
 Stridor is a loud, high-pitched crowing breath sound heard during inspiration.
 Stridor may also occur throughout the respiratory cycle, particularly if the condition worsens.
 Often it can be heard without a stethoscope.
 Causes of stridor are obstructions, pertussis, croup, epiglottis, aspirations.

 Listen